ilcwd/gologger/README.md

 gologger
 ====

-A TCP logger writing in golang.
+A TCP logger server writing in golang.